Deuteronomy 33

 Gad, who will inherit land on the east side of the Jordan, is blessed for his enlargement - his strength and dominion.
 The lion imagery speaks of fierce power and protection.
 Gad will be a warrior tribe.

-21And he provided the first part for himself, when the lawgiver's portion was revealed, and he came with the heads of the people, he executed the justice of the Lord, and his judgments with Israel.
+21And he provided the first part for himself, because there, in a portion of the lawgiver, was he seated; and he came with the heads of the people, he executed the justice of the LORD, and his judgments with Israel.

 22And of Dan he said, Dan is a lion’s whelp: he shall leap from Bashan.